gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Time will tell.
 She had been saying that for years.
-She had warned me at the start that her special kind of magic would be slow, but I hadn't realized it would be *this* slow, and---well.
+She had warned me at the start that her special kind of magic would be slow, but I hadn't realized it would be *this* slow, and—well.
 Even a woman of quality can become impatient.

 Her housekeeper arrived at just that moment with a small bowl of sugared almonds.
 She was Bantangui as well, older than Shau Sheu, with the shaved head